 In this video, I’ll show you how to debug a DLL file with an IDA Disassembler.
-Many people find debugging DLL files challenging with IDA Pro and often prefer tools like x64dbg, which automatically imports and executes the DLL.
-However, with IDA, the process is a bit different.
+Many people find debugging DLL files challenging with IDA Disassembler Pro and often prefer tools like x64dbg, which automatically imports and executes the DLL.
+However, with IDA Disassembler, the process is a bit different.
 Let’s explore how to do it.

 Step 1: Determine DLL Bit Version